surged20/homebrew-conversion-tools/README.md

 Copy the text file to `Wizards of the Coast; Crypts of Kelemvor.md` and edit appropriately to meet the `markdown-to-5etools.py` markdown requirements and add all desired tags.
 I use [grip](https://github.com/joeyespo/grip) to preview the layout locally using this [patch for webp image support](https://github.com/joeyespo/grip/pull/327).

-Create a 5etools meta template json file following the included `CoK-meta-template.json` sample.
-This allows the generated 5etools json to be loaded without any manual post processing so it's possible to iterate by:
+### Process markdown to 5etools json

+Process overview:
-1. Edit markdown
+1. Edit text to add markdown syntax
+1. Optionally preview in `grip`
 1. Run `./markdown-to-5etools.py ...`
 1. Load in Homebrew Manager and review

+#### Optionally create a 5etools _meta template

+Create a 5etools _meta template json file following the included `CoK-meta-template.json` sample.
+This allows the generated 5etools json to be loaded without any manual post processing.

+#### Cover thumbnail generation
 A cover thumbnail for the meta template can be generated as follows:
 ```
 $ ./pdf-to-5etools-thumbnail.sh DRA18_CryptsKelemvor.pdf
 ```
 yields a `DRA18_CryptsKelemvor.webp` cover thumbnail image.

+#### Simple markdown to 5etools json

 Generate the 5etools json:
 ```